biocorecrg/RNAseq_course_2019/docs/module3.md

 ### Online tool

-This [online tool](http://52.90.192.24:3838/rnaseq2g/) provides a way to process differential expression analysis using some of the popular tools in the field (among whichDESeq2, edgeR, limma), starting from raw counts, using an UI (User Interface).
+This [online tool](http://52.90.192.24:3838/rnaseq2g/) provides a way to process differential expression analysis using some of the popular tools in the field (among which DESeq2, edgeR, limma), starting from raw counts, using an UI (User Interface).

 * Prepare the matrix of raw counts